OliRac/comp-425-project/README.md

  - 3.png (removal of outliers)
  - 4.png (stitching)

 The program is configured to present progress at each step; press any key for the program to continue when it does.

 ## Variables

- The number of irations for RANSAC can be modified at line 13 with the ITERATIONS variable. (default = 1000)
+The number of iterations for RANSAC can be modified at line 13 with the ITERATIONS variable. (default = 1000)

 The threshold for RANSAC can be modified at line 14 with the THRESHOLD variable. (default = 0.995)

 To prevent the program from showing progress at each step, DEBUG_MODE can be set to False at line 16.